-Before Inception had hit the screens, Memento was one of my favorite mindfuck films – a rare gem where you have to put all the pieces together to make sense of it.
-Too many movies take their time explaining why something happened.
+Before Inception had hit the screens, Memento was one of my favorite mindfuck movies – a rare gem where you have to put all the pieces together to make sense of it.
+Too many films take their time explaining why something happened.
 Not Memento.
 It’s not your usual film.
 There is a certain kind of pleasure in being confused throughout the whole act and then piecing clues together in the end like a real detective.
 Leonard’s journey to find his wife’s killer was an interesting journey that had us hooked throughout the movie as we tried piecing everything together with him.

 You loved that movie, watched it a couple of times and now feel like watching some more mind-benders.
 Being a big fan, I have compiled a list of some films like Memento that will make you go ‘huh.'

 Just when we thought Nolan couldn’t get any better, he came up with Inception, a movie that will surely go down as one of the all-time bests.
 He has created a masterpiece with his god-gifted mind to blow you away.

 The plot revolves around Dom Cobb and his team of robbers whose job is to steal the ideas of business tycoons by invading their dreams while they are sleeping.
 Simply put, they have invented something that can mess with people’s minds.
 And with some practice, they are nearly perfect at everything they do.

 This time around, they are paid to plant an idea inside someone’s mind instead of stealing one.
 They must be careful doing that as dying in the dream would mean never waking up from it and being stuck in limbo forever.
 Knowing all the risks, they decide to go deeper in the dream than they would normally go.
 Expectedly, things begin to get more complicated than ever.